BitBotFactory/MikaLendingBot/docs/configuration.rst

     - This hides your coins from appearing in walls.
     - Allows you to catch a higher rate if it spikes past your ``mindailyrate``.
     - Not necessarily recommended if used with ``analyseCurrencies`` with an aggressive ``lendingStyle``, as the bot may miss short-lived rate spikes.
+    - If you are using the ``analyseCurrencies`` option, you will likely see a lot of ``Not lending BTC due to rate below 0.9631%`` type messages in the logs.
+This is normal.

 - ``endDate`` Bot will try to make sure all your loans are done by this date so you can withdraw or do whatever you need.